colin-nolan/docker-ubuntu-with-docker/README.md

 ![Docker Build Status](https://img.shields.io/docker/cloud/build/colinnolan/ubuntu-with-docker)
 ![Docker Pulls](https://img.shields.io/docker/pulls/colinnolan/ubuntu-with-docker)

-# Docker with Ubuntu
+# Docker Image of Ubuntu with Docker
-_Docker image with Docker CLI and Python - created as Molecule Ansible testing platform _
+_Docker image with Docker CLI and Python - created as Molecule Ansible testing platform_

 ## Building
 Build the image for the root directory of this repository with: